vatass/vatass.github.io/projects/adaptive-shrinkage.md

 ## Open-Source and Future Directions

 To encourage further research and collaboration, we have made our implementation publicly available on [GitHub](https://github.com/vatass/AdaptiveShrinkageDKGP).
-Future work will explore extending this framework to model **multivariate biomarkers** and further refine **uncertainty estimation techniques** to improve clinical decision-making.

 **To learn more, check out our full paper at ICLR 2025 and explore our code on [GitHub](https://github.com/vatass/AdaptiveShrinkageDKGP)!** 🚀

+## Citation

+TBD.